jochenkohler/TKT4196_material/read_pre_2708.md

 # Lecture 01
 ## 27. August 2021, 10.15 R10
 It is demonstrated how a simple structure can be designed in order to __minimize the risk__.
 The optimization could be the foundation for identifying sufficiently low failure probabilities, i.e. sufficient safety.
-We will discuss the implications and challanges.
+We will discuss the implications and challenges.

 ## Prepare:
 * Compendium: Read the Chapter 00 and Chapter 01 until and including 1.4.
 You find the compendium on Blackboard.